hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 The bigWig format is an indexed *binary* form of the wiggle file format, and is useful for large amounts of dense and continuous data to be displayed in a genome browser as a graphical track.
 As mentioned above, the visual representation of this format is very similar to bedGraph.

+> **_NOTE: All of the above file formats are also applicable to CUT&RUN and ATAC-seq data._**

 ## Creating bigWig files

 For this workshop, we will focus on creating bigWig files, as we will be using them in the next lesson for qualitative assessment.
+BigWig files have a much smaller data footprint compared to BAM files, especially as your bin size (a parameter described below) increases.
 The general procedure is to take our **alignment files (BAM) and convert them into bigWig files**, and we will do this using [`deepTools`](http://deeptools.readthedocs.org/en/latest/content/list_of_tools.html).

 <p align="center">
 <img src="../img/bam_to_bigwig.png" width="700">